 Brands that have also entered the country are expected to continue opening more stores.
 Over the past couple of years, Toronto and Vancouver have primarily been the markets brands have opened their first stores, and now some secondary markets will also be getting some of the stores that opened in the two entry cities.
 Oberfeld Snowcap’s Jay Freedman provided one example of men’s casual fashion brand UNTUCKit, which plans to open several stores in Canada this year after opening its first unit at CF Sherway Gardens in Toronto in the fall of 2018.
 France-based sports retailer Decathlon, which entered Canada last year with a store in suburban Montreal, will further expand with more locations.
 There are plenty of other examples, he said.

 Consumer debt levels in Canada are at an all-time high, resulting in less discretionary income to spend on non-necessities.
 Consumer spending patterns are also changing as many seek out ‘experiences’, be it a trip or a great meal.
 Consumers are spending more on technological gadgets, which means that some traditional retailers may see reduced sales amid competition from pretty much anything that might be costly.
+There’s been a big shift in the way Canadians are paying for homes amid challenges that include increased real estate prices and mortgage stress tests.

 Carl Boutet, Montreal-based retail strategy consultant, said “I predict increased market polarization.
 The middle will be increasingly challenged while both luxury retail and value/discounters will continue to thrive.
 I’m also expecting the continued growth of the “long tail” of engaging urban indie shops,” he said.